BoiseCodeWorks/vue-kanban/readme.md

 When wrapping up the kanban project its important that you make an app that is functional and easy to work with.
 Heres a list of the points for this project

-### Front-End: 30 Points
+### Visualization

-- The Front End is styled (5)
+- The Front End is styled
+- A user should not have to re-login everytime they refresh the page
+- From the Boards Page Users can create their own boards
+- From the Board Page a user can create and manage The Lists associated with the board
+- Tasks can be created inside any list
+- Tasks can be moved between lists (Does not have to be drag and drop)
+- A user can add and remove their own comments to a Task

+### Functionality

+- A user has the ability to remove anything they create
 - A user Must have the ability to log in and out.
-(3)
-- A user should not have to re-login everytime they refresh the page (2)
-- From the Boards Page Users can create their own boards (3)
-- From the Board Page a user can create and manage The Lists associated with the board (3)
-- Tasks can be created inside any list (3)
-- Tasks can be moved between lists (Does not have to be drag and drop) (5)
-- A user can add and remove their own comments to a Task (3)
-- A user has the ability to remove anything they create (3)

-### Back-End: 10 Points

-- The Backend needs to be able to create and store the boards created by users (1)
+- The Backend needs to be able to create and store the boards created by users
-- Each board can have lists (2)
+- Each board can have lists
-- Each List can have tasks (2)
+- Each List can have tasks
-- Each task can have comments (2)
+- Each task can have comments
-- Only authenticated users currently logged in can access the api (In Production you will want to disable the free `GETs`) (3)
+- Only authenticated users currently logged in can access the api (In Production you will want to disable the free `GETs`)

-### Bonus: 5 Points
+### Bonus Ideas:
 - Add to the front and backend the ability to have collaborators on boards
 - Add Sockets to the project so any collaborator gets instant feedback when users modify a board
 - Created username is next to comment